RohitRajendran/components/components/templates/McGonagall/McGonagall.md

     shortTitle: 'Name',
     outputs: [outputs.nickname],
     card: renderName, //
-    clearFuture: false // Boolean to indicate whether all future cards needs to be cleared when editing thihs card },
+    clearFuture: false, // Boolean to indicate whether all future cards needs to be cleared when editing thihs card },
 ];
 ```